Have you ever thought about the mental toll each decision you make in a day costs you?

 Frustration, irritability, and anger towards management can cause people to gossip, complain, and potentially change jobs.
 If a burnt out team member quits, not only do you need to replace that person, but the rest of your team needs to work shorthanded to fill the gap, further perpetuating the cycle of unhappiness and exhaustion.

-Think you are at risk for or experiencing burnout?
+Are you at risk for or experiencing burnout?

 Access these resources: